Is A Custom Mouthguard Right For Me?

 Prevent Teeth Grinding

-Teeth grinding can cause soreness, tenderness, and tightness in the muscles of the jaw, neck, and face, commonly resulting in tension headaches.
-Mouthguards worn while you sleep prevent the bottom and top teeth from clenching together so damage does not occur.
+Teeth grinding can cause soreness, tenderness, and tightness in your jaw, neck, and face muscles, commonly resulting in tension headaches.
+Mouthguards prevent the bottom and top teeth from clenching together so damage does not occur.
 Custom mouth guards are recommended to prevent teeth grinding because they provide the best fit for your teeth, last longer over time than stock or boil-and-bite mouth guards, and will be the most comfortable option for you while you sleep.

 Reduce Snoring or Sleep Apnea Relief